 Each student will receive one lunch period each day.
 Due to the size of our school it may be anytime from 1st through 7th period.
-Students with an early or late lunch period can find an opportunity to snack during the day.
+Students with an early or a late lunch period can find an opportunity to snack during the day.
 Food is provided FREE OF CHARGE FOR BOTH BREAKFAST AND LUNCH FOR ALL STUDENTS in the cafeteria.
-After finishing lunch, and cleaning up, students are free to go for tutoring with another student or teacher, study in the library or remain in the lunchroom.
-We will begin school year 2019-20 with a closed campus, i.e. no one will be allowed outside the building.
+After finishing lunch, and cleaning up, students are free to go to tutoring with another student or teacher, study in the library or remain in the lunchroom.
+We will begin the 2021-22 school year with a closed campus, i.e. no one will be allowed outside the building.
 This will change only if a desired and demonstrated level of responsibility is shown by all students.